-Costello and Revak each said they were not interviewed during the investigation.
+Revak and Sen. Mia Costello, R-Anchorage and a subject of the ads, each said they were not interviewed during the investigation.
 Revak, asked whether he believes the mailer in his district did have a partisan political purpose, said most things that politicians do have a political purpose.

 “I imagine that he’s trying to advocate for the best position, just like any politician,” he said.

 “I think there are ways to support candidates, and if there is something that doesn’t seem appropriate, there should be an ethics complaint,” Costello said.

 Sept.
 23, 2020 Correction: Dunleavy attorney Brewster Jamieson said the illegal mailers involved Sen. Mia Costello, R-Anchorage, and former state Rep. Josh Revak, R-Anchorage.
 After the publication of the full Tiemessen investigation, the listed lawmakers were shown as Rep. Sara Rasmussen, R-Anchorage, and Revak.
 Jamieson, contacted by phone, said he misspoke.